-All simulations were performed for 60 seconds using integration time steps of 0.3 ms for feedforward control and .03 ms for proprioceptive control.
+For convenience, simulation inputs and outputs are converted to dimensional units, as appropriate.
+All simulations were performed for 60 seconds using integration time steps of 0.3 ms for feed-forward control and 0.03 ms for proprioceptive control.
 The transients in some simulations were negligible (<1 s) but others varied significantly with model parameters.
 In all kinematic analysis, we truncated the transient, thus limiting our analysis to periodic activity.

 Frequency: The period of undulations, T, was computed from curvature kymograms.
-For a given point along the body, the period was defined as the mean time interval between zero crossing of the body curvature $\kappa(u,t)$ at u=0.125 (from negative to positive values).
+For a given point along the body, the period was defined as the mean time interval between zero crossing of the body curvature $\kappa(u, t)$ at u = 0.125 (from negative to positive values).
 In coordinated locomotion, the period of undulation does not depend on the position along the body.
-The frequency of undulations is given by f=1/T.
+The frequency of undulations is given by f = 1/T.

 Wavelength: In our proprioceptive model (as in experimental observations), the undulation wavelength increases along the body (from head to tail).
-We defined wavelength as the distance along the midline of the body spanning an entire cycle of body curvatures7.
-This distance along the body is the physiologically meaningful entity and can therefore be extracted from the postural dynamics of the worm.
+We defined wavelength as the distance along the midline of the body spanning an entire cycle of body curvatures.8 This distance along the body is the physiologically meaningful entity and can therefore be extracted from the postural dynamics of the worm.
 (The conventional wavelength is given by the straight line connecting the corresponding two points along the body.)
 Note that for sufficiently dilute (low viscosity) environments, the wavelength is longer than the length of the body.
-We computed wavelength by calculating the gradient of the curvature $\kappa(u,t)$ as a function of body coordinate u and time t within a section of the body.
+We computed wavelength by calculating the gradient of the curvature $\kappa(u, t)$ as a function of body coordinate u and time t within a section of the body.
 Towards the tip of the tail the value of the wavelength changes.
 This may be due to a combination of boundary effects and decreasing proprioceptive range.
-We therefore do not use this body section as our measure of wavelength.
-We instead define wavelength as over the region $u \in (0.1, 2/3)$.
+We therefore exclude the tail and tip of the head in our measure of wavelength which we define as over the region $u \in (0.1, 2/3)$.
 A small amount of filtering of the curvatures ensured that the derivatives are well approximated using a finite difference.
-An average was taken across all available space u and time t using a histogram mode with logarithmically distributed bins.
-Speed: Speed was computed by tracking the midpoint of the nematode's body (u = 0.5) over time, and performing a straight line fit over the midpoint trajectory to remove side-to-side displacement arising from the undulatory movement.
+An average was taken across u and time t using a histogram mode with logarithmically distributed bins.

+$$\lambda = T \, \frac{\partial \kappa / \partial u}{\partial \kappa / \partial t} \tag{S11}$$ side displacement arising from the undulatory movement.
 The speed was then defined as the distance travelled along the straight line over the corresponding time interval.

-$$\lambda = T \frac{\partial \kappa / \partial u}{\partial \kappa / \partial t} \tag{S11}$$